canonical/lxd/doc/clustering.md

 You can now join further nodes to the cluster.
-Note however that these nodes should be brand new LXD instances, or alternatively you should clear them up before joining, since any existing data on them will be lost.
+Note however that these nodes should be brand new LXD instances, or alternatively you should clear their contents them up before joining, since any existing data on them will be lost.

-Run `lxd init` and answer `yes` to the question about whether to use clustering.
-Pick a new node name which must be different from the one of the bootstrap node or any other nodes you joined so far.
+To add an additional node, run `lxd init` and answer `yes` to the question about whether to use clustering.
+Choose a node name that is different from the one chosen for the bootstrap node or any other nodes you have joined so far.
 Then pick an IP or DNS address for the node and answer `yes` to the question about whether you're joining an existing cluster.
 Pick an address of an existing node in the cluster and check the fingerprint that gets printed.

 ### Preseed